-PERC 11 controllers support a 1 MB I/O feature; if the capacity of I/O frame is greater than 1 MB, the I/O frame is broken into smaller chunks.
+PERC 10 controllers support a 1 MB I/O feature; if the capacity of I/O frame is greater than 1 MB, the I/O frame is broken into smaller chunks.

-Autoconfigure RAID 0
+Auto Configure RAID 0

-The Autoconfigure RAID 0 feature creates a single drive RAID 0 on each hard drive that is in the ready state.
+Auto Configure RAID 0 feature creates a single drive RAID 0 on each physical disk that is in the ready state.
 For more information, see Auto Configure RAID 0.